 - Realize that what is effective today might not work tomorrow – or even an hour or so from now.
 Gauge your loved one’s reactions, and in case anything tends to increase agitation, shelve the idea and attempt again in the future.

 - Remove quarreling and correcting from conversations with the senior.
 A simple “yes” and redirection to a different topic or activity goes a long way in preempting negativity.

 - Emphasize to yourself that it is completely appropriate to be joyful.
 Laughter and dementia don’t have to be mutually exclusive.

-Let Continuum, providers of senior in-home care in St. Louis, MO, that families trust most, help brighten life for an older adult with dementia!
+Let Continuum, providers of senior in-home care, including respite care in St. Louis and the nearby areas, help brighten life for an older adult with dementia!
 Each one of our specialized dementia caregivers is professionally trained and experienced in numerous creative, effective care techniques.
-Seniors achieve the added benefit of improved socialization, as well as necessary relief from care responsibilities for family members, making a partnership with a Continuum caregiver a win-win!
+Seniors achieve the added benefit of improved socialization, as well as a necessary relief from care responsibilities for family members, making a partnership with a Continuum caregiver a win-win!